-This week in English we are learning: To write a dramatic short story of our own choice.
+This week in English we are learning: To write a description about our own experiences.

-This week in maths we are learning: To reinforce maths skills through a design project.
+This week in maths we are learning: To interpret remainders.
+To use multiples, factors and prime numbers.

 Here are the children developing their business skills and using maths knowledge to plan their own music festivals.
 Who knew a stage could cost so much?